 3. Smarter data sharing and improved customer experience

 Your connections will be faster and more stable, and it will be easier for you to toggle between your connections.

 You can expect more from your financial service providers as they leverage Open Banking (PSD2) to create smarter business finance tools and more ways to customise your service.

-Some banks are ahead of the launch date and have already implemented direct connections for bank feeds.
-If your bank has done this, you don’t need to do anything on the launch day.
+Some banks were ahead of the launch date and had already implemented direct connections for bank feeds.
+If your bank has done this, you don’t need to do anything.

-5. A small number of banks won’t be ready in time
+5. A small number of banks aren’t ready

 To minimise any issues this could cause, the regulators have granted a migration period for the remaining banks to get ready.